Areej-dar/Compiler-Construction-Assignment3/README.md

 - **Data Shuffling**: Randomizes the order of book entries.
 - **Excel Export**: Saves the extracted data into an Excel file with proper headers.

-🛠️ Technologies Used
-Python: Core programming language
-ElementTree: For XML parsing
-OpenPyXL: For Excel file creation

 ## 💻 How to Run

 Ensure you have **Python** installed, and then install the required library: